 Textbooks and readings: There are no required textbooks for this course.
 The main readings will come from reading lists provided by the instructor on network measurements, analytics, modeling, simulation and applications.
-In addition, to cover some background on statistical tools, packages, and concepts, students can make use of the following books: [these books are not the main source of lecturing, but may be useful references for some students]
+In addition, to cover some background on statistical tools, packages, and concepts, students can make use of the following books: [these books are not the main source of lecturing on networks, but are partly used for ML, and are useful references for students]